clamsproject/mmif/specifications/index.md

 }
 ```

-The two required keys are *@type* and *properties*.
-As mentioned before, the *@type* key in JSON-LD is used to define the type of a datastructure.
-The *properties* dictionary typically contains the features defined for the annotation category as defined in the vocabularies at [http://mmif.clams.ai/$VERSION/vocabulary](vocabulary) or [http://vocab.lappsgrid.org](http://vocab.lappsgrid.org/).
-For example, for the *TimeFrame* annotation type the vocabulary includes the feature *frameType* as well as the inherited features *id*, *start* and *end*.
+The two required keys are `@type` and `properties`.
+As mentioned before, the `@type` key in JSON-LD is used to define the type of data structure.
+The `properties` dictionary typically contains the features defined for the annotation category as defined in the vocabularies at [http://mmif.clams.ai/$VERSION/vocabulary](vocabulary) or [http://vocab.lappsgrid.org](http://vocab.lappsgrid.org/).
+For example, for the *TimeFrame* annotation type the vocabulary includes the feature `frameType` as well as the inherited features `id`, `start` and `end`.
 Values should be as specified in the vocabulary, values typically are strings, identifiers and integers, or lists of strings, identifiers and integers.

-The *id* key should have a value that is unique relative to all annotation elements in the view.
-Other annotations can refer to this identifier either with just the identifier (for example “s1”) or the identifier with a view identifier prefix (for example “v1:s1”).
+The `id` key should have a value that is unique relative to all annotation elements in the view.
+Other annotations can refer to this identifier either with just the identifier (for example “s1”), or the identifier with a view identifier prefix (for example “v1:s1”).
 If there is no prefix the current view is assumed.

 The annotations list is shallow, that is, all annotations in a view are in that list and annotations are not embedded inside of other annotations.
 For example, LAPPS *Constituent* annotations will not contain other *Constituent* annotations.
 However, in the features dictionary annotations can refer to other annotations using the identifiers of the other annotations.